-If you are one of those who hear this term “Fixed Asset Management” on a regular basis but don’t know about it.
+If you are one of those who hear the term “Fixed Asset Management” on a regular basis but don't know about it.
 Then, you are at the right place!
-After reading this blog you will have a clear picture of Fixed Asset Management.
+After reading this guide you will have a clear picture of Fixed Asset Management & tracking.

 Without wasting any time let's start with our first question.